Get started - it's free!

 Step 4: Add GCE DNS for your tailnet

-Use the Google Cloud CLI command gcloud dns policies create to create a new Cloud DNS policy that allows inbound forwarding for your tailnet:
+Use the Google Cloud CLI command gcloud dns policies create to create a new Cloud DNS policy that lets inbound forwarding for your tailnet:

 gcloud dns policies create inbound-dns \